 BONUS: CRM – Customer Relation Management System (Advanced)

-There’s a LOT to be said about using a CRM, but let me break it down in a couple of sentences.
+There’s a lot to be said about using a CRM, but let me break it down in a couple of sentences.
 Your customers and their data is arguably the most valuable asset of your business.
 So do you really want to be managing that using a basic spreadsheet?
-A CRM allows you AND your team to collaborate in keeping your 1000s, maybe millions, of contacts up to date, whether they are a current, previous or potential customer.
-It’ll also identify where they are in your sales funnel or when they were last contacted in your marketing campaign.
-When people think CRM they think of the super expensive and complicated Salesforce, which definitely has it’s merits.
-But if you’re starting out, or are a small-medium sized business, then ZoHo is a great simple and cost effective starter solution.
-Plus it can scale with it’s many business extensions and integrations.
+A CRM allows you and your team to collaborate in keeping your 1000s, maybe millions, of contacts up to date, whether they are a hot lead or current customer.
+It’ll identify where they are in your sales funnel or when they were last contacted in your marketing campaign.
+In addition, generating custom dashboards and reports can be done in a snap.
+When people think CRM they think of the super expensive and complicated Salesforce, which has it’s merits.
+But if you’re starting out, or are a small-medium sized business, then Zoho is the perfectly simple and cost effective solution.
+Plus it can scale as your business grows, with it’s many business extensions and integrations.

 Using the appropriate tools and processes from the start is basic business 101.
 Impress your future employees, customers, and even investors, as a tech savvy and digitally organized Entrepreneur by understanding and using the latest tools in tech.
 Having your basic business tech stack setup from the get go will do you wonders and allow for much more success to come your way.

 Too busy to set up and learn these productivity tools yourself?
 Contact us at www.AskaTechie.com to get you up to speed fast so you can do what you do best.